 Studio 180 IN DEVELOPMENT

-In our 2017/18 season, teachers will have two opportunities to book workshops during Studio 180 IN DEVELOPMENT in October and April.
+In our 2018/19 season, teachers will have two opportunities to book workshops during Studio 180 IN DEVELOPMENT in November and April.
 Students will have the rare opportunity to go behind the scenes and experience a work-in-progress by a Canadian playwright.
-When participating in Studio 180 IN CLASS, in addition to participating in three immersive workshop sessions, students will glimpse the development process, meet the artists and provide feedback.
+With Studio 180 IN CLASS, in addition to participating in three immersive workshop sessions, students will glimpse the development process, meet the artists and provide feedback.
 Admission to school readings is free when you book a workshop for your group.

 BY STEPHEN ORLOV